onap/dmaap-datarouter/README.md

 Pre-requisites to run the service

-MySQL Version 5.6
+MariaDB Version 10.2.14

 Java JDK 1.8

-Install MySQL and load needed table into the database
+Install MariaDB and load needed table into the database

 Sample install_db.sql is provided in the datarouter-prov/data .